kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

 if the difference is less than 10
 ```

+Here’s the revised version with corrections while maintaining the original tone:

-We should not be afraid of revising our **D**esign of algorithm at various level of abstraction.
-In fact, that is one of important lesson in computational thinking.
-To be able to think through some abstraction and at different level of abstraction is one of the key element of computational thinking.
+We should not be afraid of revising our **D**esign of an algorithm at various levels of abstraction.
+In fact, that is one of the important lessons in computational thinking.
+Being able to think through some abstraction and at different levels of abstraction is one of the key elements of computational thinking.